 Manual Removal

 The first step in treating a scale infestation is manually removing as many visible adult scales as possible.
-Use a cotton bud or soft cloth dampened with rubbing alcohol (isopropyl alcohol at 70 percent concentration) to wipe each scale off the stem, or use a soft toothbrush to dislodge them.
+Use a cotton bud or soft cloth dampened with rubbing alcohol (isopropyl alcohol at 70% concentration) to wipe each scale off the stem, or use a soft toothbrush to dislodge them.
 The alcohol both softens the attachment and kills the insect on contact.
 Work systematically along each stem, checking both sides of each leaf and every stem junction.

 After manual removal, apply a rubbing alcohol solution with a cotton bud directly to any remaining scales and to areas where scales were present (to kill any crawlers or eggs left behind).